aws-samples/aws-modernization-with-harness/content/020_prerequisites/harness_setup/41_delegate_configuration.md

     tar -xvf harness-delegate-kubernetes.tar.gz

 Inside the expanded tar folder, there is a README.txt which has several useful commands.
-Run the following command against the yaml file in the folder:
+Run the following commands against the yaml file in the folder:

+    sed -i 's/memory: "8Gi"/memory: "2Gi"/g' harness-delegate.yaml

+    sed -i 's/cpu: "1"/cpu: ".25"/g' harness-delegate.yaml

+{{% notice note %}}
+The Harness Delegate is sized for production use cases, the above commands are to set it to minimum requirements for the workshop
+{{% /notice %}}

     kubectl apply -f harness-delegate.yaml